 The Journal of Literary and Cultural Disability Studies is celebrating Disability History Month by offering free access to a selection of articles until 18th December 2020.
 Based in the Centre for Culture & Disability Studies (CCDS), the online and print quarterly is supported by Project MUSE and Scopus.
 We are pleased to report that it … Continue reading

 To accompany the relaunch of the 1995 Aboriginal Workers Special Issue of Labour History, we hear from Ann McGrath, Kay Saunders, and Jackie Huggins, the editors of the original issue, as they explain why it remains so relevant today and why now was the right time to bring it back in to focus.
 The reissue … Continue reading

 Quaker Studies, the only refereed journal covering all aspects of Quaker Studies, invites applications for the position of Book Reviews Editor.
 The journal is multi-disciplinary, and articles submitted typically cover the subject areas of aesthetics, anthropology, architecture, art, cultural studies, history, literature, peace studies, philosophy, research methodology, sociology, theology, and women’s studies.
 In partnership with … Continue reading

-The editors of International Development Planning Review (IDPR) have selected ‘Bastard children’: unacknowledged consulting companies in development cooperation’ by Pamela White as the Featured Article for IDPR 42.2.
-The paper will be free to access for a limited time here.
-When asked to describe the paper and highlight its importance, the author stated the following: Development … Continue reading
+The editors of Town Planning Review (TPR) have selected the following paper as the Featured Article in TPR 91.6.
+The paper will be free to access for a limited time: 'The Role of Planning and the Role of Planners: political dimensions, ethical principles, communicative interaction' by Stefano Moroni.
+When asked to describe the paper and highlight … Continue reading